serenadeai/hyper/README.md

 ## Installation

-### macOS

-1. Download `Hyper-3.1.1-serenade.dmg` from https://github.com/serenadeai/serenade-hyper/releases and move `Hyper.app` to your Applications folder.
+1. Download and install Hyper 3.1.1 from https://github.com/serenadeai/serenade-hyper/releases.
-    - This version is necessary since it includes an updated version of xterm.js.
-    - If you already have a version of Hyper installed, you'll need to update your configuration to include:
-      ```
-      plugins: [
-         ...
-        'serenade-hyper'
-      ],
-      ```
+    - This version of Hyper contains a newer version of xterm.js, and it will be released by the Hyper team soon!
+In the meantime, you can use the above builds.
-1. Launch Hyper, and use the menu item Plugins > Update to automatically download the Serenade plugin.
+1. Launch Hyper, then use the menu item Plugins > Update to automatically download the Serenade plugin.
-1. From your shell, run `~/.hyper_plugins/node_modules/serenade-hyper/install.sh` to automatically add the shell integration to your shell profile.
-    - Alternatively, you can run `cat ~/.hyper_plugins/node_modules/serenade-hyper/install.sh` to see the commands in the script and run them manually.
-1. Restart Hyper to load the plugin and shell integration.
+1. Restart Hyper to make sure Serenade is loaded.

 ### Windows

-1. Download and run `Hyper Setup 3.1.1-serenade.exe` from https://github.com/serenadeai/serenade-hyper/releases.
-    - This version is necessary since it includes an updated version of xterm.js.
-1. Launch Hyper, and use the menu item Plugins > Update to automatically download the Serenade plugin.
-1. You will likely need to change Hyper's configuration file to point to your shell with Edit > Preferences.
+On Windows, you might want to change Hyper's configuration file to point to your shell with Edit > Preferences.
 The default configuration file will have examples in the comments above the `shell` entry.
-For example, Git Bash will require the following:
+For example, to use Git Bash as you shell, you can do:

-    ```
-    shell: 'C:\\Program Files\\Git\\bin\\bash.exe',
+    shell: 'C:\\Program Files\\Git\\bin\\bash.exe'
-    ```
-1. From your shell, run `~/AppData/Roaming/Hyper/.hyper_plugins/local/serenade-hyper/install.sh`.
-   - Alternatively, you can run `cat ~/AppData/Roaming/Hyper/.hyper_plugins/local/serenade-hyper/install.sh` to see the commands in the script and run them manually.
-1. Restart Hyper to load the plugin and shell integration.

-### Linux

-1. Download and install `Hyper Setup 3.1.1-serenade.AppImage` from https://github.com/serenadeai/serenade-hyper/releases.
-   - This version is necessary since it includes an updated version of xterm.js.
-1. Launch Hyper, and use the menu item Plugins > Update to automatically download the Serenade plugin.
-1. From your shell, run `~/.hyper_plugins/node_modules/serenade-hyper/install.sh` to automatically add the shell integration to your shell profile.
-   - Alternatively, you can run `cat ~/.hyper_plugins/node_modules/serenade-hyper/install.sh` to see the commands in the script and run them manually.
-1. Restart Hyper to load the plugin and shell integration.

 ## Development

 ### macOS

-1. Clone this repo, and run `ln -s <path-to-this-repository> ~/.hyper_plugins/local/serenade-hyper` to create a symlink.
+1. Clone this repo, and run `ln -s <path-to-this-repository> ~/.hyper_plugins/local/hyper-serenade` to create a symlink.
-1. In `.{bash,zsh}rc`, change `source ~/serenade-shell-integration.{bash,zsh}` to point to the integration script in the `bin` directory of this repo.
 1. Run `yarn` to get dependencies, then `yarn watch` to build.
 1. Change Hyper's configuration with:
     - towards the bottom, `localPlugins`:
        ```
        localPlugins: [
-         "serenade-hyper"
+         "hyper-serenade"
        ],
        ```
 1. After a rebuild, close any existing Hyper windows, use `command + N` to open a new window (which ensures that the new version of this plugin is loaded and initialized)
-1. Optionally, use `command + option + I` to open Hyper's developer tools, which should show `Plugin serenade-hyper (0.0.1) loaded.` along with any messages from the plugin.
+1. Optionally, use `command + option + I` to open Hyper's developer tools, which should show `Plugin serenade-hyper (x.y.z) loaded.` along with any messages from the plugin.
 1. Optionally, run `rm -rf ~/.hyper.js ~/.hyper_plugins/` to remove previously installed configuration and plugins.

 ### Windows

 1. Clone this repo to `~\AppData\Roaming\Hyper\.hyper_plugins\local\serenade-hyper`. `AppData` is a hidden folder.
-1. Ensure that `~/.bashrc` has `source ~/AppData/Roaming/Hyper/.hyper_plugins/local/serenade-hyper/bin/serenade-shell-integration.bash`.
 1. Since symlinks may not work on Windows, also clone `https://github.com/serenadeai/editor-shared` and replace the `src/shared` symlink here with the contents of `editor-shared/src`.
 1. Run `yarn` to get dependencies, then `yarn watch` to build.`
 1. Optionally, run `rm -rf ~/AppData/Roaming/Hyper/` to remove previously installed configuration and plugins.

-## Release

-1. Update the version number in `package.json`.
-1. Run `npm publish` with a valid auth token in `~/.npmrc`.

 ## Design